nathanielcastillo/Cyclistic-Case-Study/README.md

 * Did not delete rows so table total remains same

 ### Deleting rides with "Test" in Station names
-"Test" rides will be omitted
+"Test" rides will be deleted
 ``` MySQL
 DELETE
 FROM 2023_ride_data